Esperanto: Phonology

-All unaccented letters are pronounced approximately as their respective IPA symbols, with the exception of C – //.
+All letters lacking diacritics are pronounced approximately as their respective IPA symbols, with the exception of ⟨c⟩.

-Esperanto J and C are used in a way familiar to speakers of German and many Slavic languages, but unfamiliar to most English speakers: J has a Y sound [j~i̯], as in yellow and boy (Esperanto jes has the same pronunciation and meaning as English yes), and C has a "TS" sound [t͡s], as in hits or the zz in pizza.
-In addition, Esperanto G is always hard, as in give, and Esperanto vowels are pronounced as in Spanish.
+The letters ⟨j⟩ and ⟨c⟩ are used in a way that is familiar to speakers of many Central and Eastern European languages, but may be unfamiliar to English speakers. ⟨j⟩ has the sound of English ⟨y⟩, as in yellow and boy (Esperanto jes has the same pronunciation as its English cognate yes), and ⟨c⟩ has a "ts" sound, as in hits or the ⟨zz⟩ in pizza.
+In addition, the ⟨g⟩ in Esperanto is always 'hard', as in gift.
+Esperanto makes use of the five-vowel system, essentially identical to the vowels of Spanish and Modern Greek.